How I Learned French: An Unexpected Journey and Worldwide Education in 7 Steps

 As part of my visa requirement, I had to enroll in a French class while I was living in France.

-I chose ELFE and highly recommend it for anyone headed to Paris.
-My teacher was amazing and their curriculum is fantastic.
+I chose ELFE as my language school and highly recommend it for anyone headed to Paris.
+Their curriculum is fantastic and my teacher was amazing.

 For example, I could ask my teacher about a phrase I heard on the street that I didn’t understand, or why people sometimes misunderstood me when I used a certain word.